Questions parents actually ask us

 Hindi, French, Spanish, and Indian regional languages (Kannada, Telugu, Malayalam, Bengali, Marathi) are in active development and coming soon.

-You can set language preferences per child, so siblings with different language needs are handled within the same family account.
+Per-child language preferences will arrive with the languages themselves, so siblings with different language needs can be handled inside one family account.

 What is a “mission” and what does it look like?